You are here

 Securities as a Charitable Gift Option

-In 2006 the Federal government eliminated the taxation of capital gains on the donation to a charity of appreciated securities that are publicly listed.
-Donors can benefit tremendously from this added incentive to reduce the real cost of their charitable giving or increase the amount of their gifts without increasing the cost.
+The Canada Revenue Agency does not apply capital gains tax on donations of appreciated publicly traded securities.
+You can benefit tremendously from this added incentive to reduce the real cost of your charitable giving or increase the amount of your gifts without increasing the cost.

 - Shares of a mutual fund corporation

 - Prescribed debt obligations such as government savings bonds

 For further information, contact Donor Services at 604.688.2204.